alexa/alexa-auto-sdk/samples/cpp/README.md

 When you follow the instructions to [fill in the product information](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product.html#fill-in-product-information):

-* Use your own custom information, taking note of the **Product ID**, as this information is required to confingure the Sample App.
+* Use your own custom information, taking note of the **Product ID**, as this information is required to configure the Sample App.
 * Be sure to select **Automotive** from the **Product category** pull-down.

 When you follow the instructions to [set up your security profile](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product.html#set-up-your-security-profile), generate a **Client ID** and take note of it, as this information is required to configure the Sample App.